schachr/docker-snorby/README.md

 This container is built that any extra parameters provided to `docker run` will be passed directly to rails server command.
 For example, if you run `docker run [run options] schachr/snorby -e production` you pass `-e production` to rails server daemon.

+### Automatic Build details
+This image has a repository link to the underlying base image `centos`.
+Whenever this receives an update this container will automatically build itself again.
+There is an `automatic build` dependency to the github repository https://github.com/schachr/docker-snorby as well.
+All you need to do is to pull it, remove the container (`docker rm`) if neccessary and restart it (`docker create/run`).

 ### Database deployment
 To be able to connect to database we would need one to be running first.
-Easiest way to do that is to use another docker image.
-For this purpose we will use our [million12/mariadb](https://registry.hub.docker.com/u/million12/mariadb/) image as our database.

-**For more information about million12/MariaDB see our [documentation.](https://github.com/million12/docker-mariadb) **

-Example:

-    docker run \
-    -d \
-    --name snorby-db \
-    -p 3306:3306 \
-    --env="MARIADB_USER=snorbyuser" \
-    --env="MARIADB_PASS=my_password" \
-    million12/mariadb

 ### Environmental Variable
 In this Image you can use environmental variables to connect into external MySQL/MariDB database.